knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 The long answer is: Knulli will use **either** SD 1 **or** SD 2 for **all** of your user data, including games, saves, etc. There is **no way** around your SD cards being formatted to **ext4** if you want to play PortMaster games.

-If you know your way around Linux and understand the concept of symbolic links, you can take the time to study the folder structure of KNULLI and employ symbolic links to use the storage space of both SD cards by turning certain subfolders on the SD card KNULLI is set up to use into symbolic links to subfolders on the **other** SD card.
+If you know your way around Linux and understand the concept of symbolic links, you can take the time to study the folder structure of KNULLI and employ symbolic links to use the storage space of both SD cards: You could turn certain subfolders on the SD card KNULLI is **set up to use** into symbolic links to subfolders on the **other** SD card.
 However, for that to work, **both** data storages still need to be formatted to **ext4**.

 You can learn more about the [Game Storage](../../play/add-games/game-storage), [using a Second SD card](../../play/add-games/second-sd-card), and [the KNULLI filesystem](../../configure/patches-and-overlays) in the respective wiki sections.